Chronic Pain, its complexity and the benefits of psychotherapy

 How is chronic pain different?

-Acute pain is temporary, not lasting longer than three to six months, specially if the person gets good products from the best kratom suppliers, which is the normal amount of time for tissue damage to heal.
+Acute pain is temporary, not lasting longer than three to six months, which is the normal amount of time for tissue damage to heal.
 This kind of pain generally serves an important function of signalling damage to the body, as a warning to prevent further injury and to give the body time to heal.
 Also, the intensity of the pain experienced usually corresponds to the extent of the tissue damage.
 Chronic pain is persistent, does not usually match pain intensity to tissue damage, and serves no useful biological function.
 Even though chronic pain is not a signal of tissue damage the pain is still experienced biologically through the nervous system.
 Brain regions associated with pain may be activated even when there is no indicated tissue damage or observable cause.
 Whether there is an observable cause or not, all pain is physically perceived and experienced through the brain’s nervous system and the neurochemistry of pain is extremely complex.
 All that is to say, just because there is no observable cause, doesn’t mean that the pain you are experiencing isn’t real, in fact, it is the opposite – your pain is very real!

 Even more complex…